duttpathak/Shell/README.md

 15 What is a weakly typed language?
 Does bash fall under this category?

-Weakly typed languages have variables that are less tightly coupled to a specific type. variables can be implicitly converted to other data types to permit particular operations which otherwise can not happen.
+A weakly typed language has looser typing rules and may produce unpredictable or even enourmous results or may perform implicit type conversion at runtime.
 Bash is strong typed language.
 JavaScript is weakly typed language.

 ```